pradipnikam2030/pradipnikam2030/README.md

 ---

 ## 📌 About Me
-Experienced Java Developer proficient in Java, Spring Boot, My SQL, and React, with a strong focus on building scalable web applications and microservices architectures.
+👨‍💻 Detail-oriented Software Engineer with 1.5+ years of experience in Java, Spring Boot, and relational databases.
+Passionate about building scalable and high-performance applications.

+🔹 Skilled in large-scale system migration, performance optimization, and code quality improvements.
+🔹 Strong problem-solving mindset with a focus on writing clean and maintainable code.
+🔹 Enthusiastic about learning new technologies and contributing to open-source projects.

+🚀 Always eager to take on new challenges and build efficient software solutions!

 ---